piotrpl/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image4]

 ####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Identiffying lane-line pixels and fittig their positions with a polynomial.

 The code for this step is contained in the first section "Identiffying lane-line pixels and fittig their positions with a polynomial." of the IPython notebook located in "./solution.ipynb".